This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

-The current year loss rules in Subdiv 165-B ITAA 97 require an income year to be split into two periods (pre and post change of control) to restrict a tax loss incurred in one part of an income year being recouped against taxable income attributable to the other part of the same income year.
+The current year loss rules in Subdiv 165-B ITAA 97 require an income year to be split into two periods (pre and post-change of control) to restrict a tax loss incurred in one part of an income year from being recouped against taxable income attributable to the other part of the same income year.

 The current year loss rules apply if, during an income year, a company:

-- undergoes a change in majority underlying ownership or control of voting power, and
+- changes majority underlying ownership or control of voting power, and

 - fails the SBT for the remainder of the year, and